 Buy the highest quality loudspeakers you can afford.
 Remember loudspeakers are the most critical pieces of equipment in the chain of the equipment that forms your home theater system.
-Any small NSMTloudspeaker will do including our in-wall loudspeaker.
+Any small Role Audio loudspeaker will do.
 By highest quality I mean: well designed and well constructed, not pricey.
 A high quality loudspeaker should produce neutral coverage of the frequency spectrum.
 It should radiate sound fairly evenly in all directions.
 And it should reproduce a stereophonic image and soundstage accurately.

 Center Channel Speaker Placement

-A high quality accurate center channel loudspeaker such the NSMT7C that radiates the sound evenly will let you hear voices clearly and centered in your home theater system.
+A high quality accurate center channel loudspeaker such the Role Audio Discovery that radiates the sound evenly will let you hear voices clearly and centered in your home theater system.
 The center loudspeaker has to be accurate because it is reproducing all the information produced by the other loudspeakers in addition to dialogue.
-Without the center channel speaker only the person in the "sweet spot" will hear dialogue that is centered.
+Without the center channel speaker only the person in the "sweet spot" tends to hear dialogue that is centered.
 For other listeners the dialogue will drift towards the speaker they are sitting closest to.
 Your center channel loudspeaker should be "timbre-matched," with the left and right front speakers.

 The Center channel loudspeaker should be placed in line with the front loudspeakers or in line with the back of of the main loudspeakers.